douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * flanka - side
 * flanke - on the side
 * flanko - side, flank
-* flapatante - flapping (participle form of "flapati")
+* flapi - to flap
 * flari - to sniff
 * flava - yellow
 * fleksa - flexible